-Authority: The Governance Committee (GC) is chartered by the authority of the board, which is solely responsible for establishing, renewing, and/or dissolving any Northlake chartered entity.
+Authority: RCW 24.03A and Article 9, Governance, Section 1 of the Northlake bylaws.
+The Governance Committee (GC) is chartered by the authority of the board, which is solely responsible for establishing, renewing, and/or dissolving any Northlake chartered entity.